How much does it cost to replace shock absorbers?

 Despite the two terms often being commonly misused, interchanged and misinterpreted, shocks and struts aren’t the same things.

-It’s true that both items do the same job.
+Both items indeed do the same job.
 They both dampen movement generated by an uneven road to stop unwanted bounce from the car’s suspension.

 The added roles it performs adds to its build and also explains why a strut is, more often than not, more expensive than a shock.